FlowFuse/flowfuse/docs/install/configuration.md

 Option        | Description
 --------------|------------
-`email.ses.region` | The AWS region to connect to `email.ses.sourceArn` | The AWS ARN of a Identity to send email as
+`email.ses.region` | The AWS region to connect to.
+Default `unset` `email.ses.sourceArn` | The AWS ARN of a SES Identity to send email as.
+Default: `unset` `email.ses.fromArn` | The AWS ARN of a SES Identity to set as the from field.
+Default to value of `email.ses.sourceArn`

 ## Telemetry configuration